sahan/ZombieLink/README.md

 <br/>

 ##Wiki
 Coding with ZombieLink is a breeze.
-It's follows a simple annotation based coding style and adheres to a *minimal intrusion* policy.
+It follows a simple annotation based coding style and adheres to a *minimal intrusion* policy.